From dodgy swimwear and sauerkraut obsessions to cake-filled afternoons and evil Santa, we share the biggest telltale signs you’re dating a German.

 8. Sauerkraut and Wurst are now dietary staples

 Thanks to your German sweetheart, you can no longer imagine serving pork without a ladle of Sauerkraut.
 In fact, this beloved fermented cabbage dish has become a staple in your diet.
 You’ve also come to view it as a magic cure for all stomach ailments thanks to all those lovely probiotics.
-While on the subject of Dutch cuisine, you’ve also learned the critical differences between Bratwurst, Currywurst, and Blutwurst.
+While on the subject of German food, you’ve also learned the critical differences between Bratwurst, Currywurst, and Blutwurst.
 And while you might not be able to reel off the names of the 1,500 varieties of German sausage, you know it’s important to be spot on with the details.
 After all, this is Germany!

 9. You’ll never look at Santa the same way again